bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

   "StickWinPercentage": 35.4
 }
 ```

-(I chose to keep things simply and simply output the important data points as a flat dictionary, but you could make your data structure as complex as you like of course.
-Since the points of data outputs is to feed into other script not to be viewed by humans I didn't go to the extra effort of making it an ordered dictionary, but PowerShell does support those if you really want they keys to appear in a specific order.)

 If we want to suppress the data stream to stop it cluttering our terminal, we can simply tell PowerShell to discard it by piping it to `Out-Null`.